pydata/numexpr/ANNOUNCE.rst

 Hi everyone,

-NumExpr 2.8.7 is a release to deal with issues related to downstream `pandas` and other projects where the sanitization blacklist was triggering issue in their evaluate.
+NumExpr 2.8.7 is a release to deal with issues related to downstream `pandas` and other projects where the sanitization blacklist was triggering issues in their evaluate.
 Hopefully, the new sanitization code would be much more robust now.

 For those who do not wish to have sanitization on by default, it can be changed